christyasto/GBWMM-Trello/README.md

  Trello Automation for GBWMM Youth Programme

 ### **MasterChecklist.update** :
-	Checks if there are any cards in Tech Team's [Done] and find the CheckItem in Programme Masterlist's [In Progress] with the hyperlink to that card and gives it a tick.
+	- Read if there are any cards in Tech Team's [Done]
+	- Find the CheckItem in Programme Masterlist's [In Progress] with the hyperlink to that card
+	- Gives it a tick.
 ### **Availability.update** :
 	TBC